holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/02_bayesian_theory/lesson_plan.md

 - What is going on here?
     - Big idea of Bayesian Probability
         - Updating probabilities (denominator) based on what you know
+- Bayesian formula
+- Markov models
+    - Markov models look a heck of a lot like probability tree diagrams
-- Do Bayesian worksheet in pairs
+- Do `Bayesian Probability Worksheet` in pairs

 ### Homework

-- Finish bayesian worksheet
+- Finish `Bayesian Probability Worksheet`
 - Watch 3 blue - 1 brown
     - Watch https://www.youtube.com/watch?v=HZGCoVF3YvM
     - 0m0s to 13m20s